Shaman King & a Garden

 Shaman King & a Garden is a Japanese manga series by Jet Kusamura and Kyo Nuesawa.
-It is a spin-off of the original Shaman King manga by Hiroyuki Takei.
+It is a spin-off to the original Shaman King manga series by Hiroyuki Takei.
 It was serialized in Kodansha's shōjo manga magazine Nakayoshi from December 2020 to May 2022, with its chapters collected in four tankōbon volumes.

 Publication

 Conceptualized by Jet Kusamura and illustrated by Kyo Nuesawa, Shaman King & a Garden was serialized in Kodansha's shōjo manga magazine Nakayoshi from December 1, 2020, to May 2, 2022.
 Kodansha collected its chapters in four tankōbon volumes, released from April 15, 2021, to August 17, 2022.

 In North America, the manga was licensed for English digital release by Kodansha USA.
 The four volumes were released from December 14, 2021, to January 31, 2023.